example42/puppet-tp/README.md

 ## Prerequisites and limitations

-Current version of Tiny Puppet is compatible only with Puppet 4.4 or later.
+Current version of Tiny Puppet is compatible only with Puppet 4.4 or later and PE 2016.1.1 or later.

 To use it Puppet 3 you have to use tp version 1.x with the 3.x compatible defines (with the ```3``` suffix).